Scarlet1ssimo/Project2-SGS/README.md

 A simple and naive version of SanGuoSha in CLI.

+With the bonus

-With the bonus: implement a stack to handle the decks.
+- implement a stack to handle the decks.

+- Add card "Ease for Fatigue"(以逸待劳)
+	- Make Everyone in the same country draw and discard 2 cards, respectively.

 There are 3 modes in this GAME: